Master of Science Purchasing & Supply Chain Management

 • The evaluation methods are face-to-face, in the form of continuous assessment or final exams in the form of mid-term exams.

-What is the 2024/2025 tuition to enter the program?
+What is the 2025/2026 tuition fee to enter the programme?

 Initial training: